mjansson/rpmalloc/README.md

 __rpmalloc_thread_finalize__: Call at each thread exit to finalize and release thread cache back to global cache

 Then simply use the __rpmalloc__/__rpfree__ and the other malloc style replacement functions.
-Remember all allocations are 16-byte aligned, so no need to call the explicit rpmemalign/rpaligned_alloc/rpposix_memalign functions, they are simply wrappers to make it easier to replace in existing code.
+Remember all allocations are 16-byte aligned, so no need to call the explicit rpmemalign/rpaligned_alloc/rpposix_memalign functions unless you need greater alignment, they are simply wrappers to make it easier to replace in existing code.

+If you wish to override the standard library malloc family of functions and have automatic initialization/finalization of process and threads, also include the `malloc.c` file in your project.
+The automatic init/fini is only implemented for Linux and macOS targets.

 # Building
 To compile as a static library run the configure python script which generates a Ninja build script, then build using ninja.
 Or use the Visual Studio or XCode projects available in the build subdirectories.
+This also includes the malloc overrides and init/fini glue code.

+The configure + ninja build also produces a shared object/dynamic library that can be used with LD_PRELOAD/DYLD_INSERT_LIBRARIES to inject in a preexisting binary.
+This is only implemented for Linux and macOS targets.

 # Implementation details
-The allocator is based on 64k alignment, where all runs of memory pages are mapped to 64KiB boundaries.
+The allocator is based on 64KiB alignment, where all runs of memory pages are mapped to 64KiB boundaries.
 On Windows this is automatically guaranteed by the VirtualAlloc granularity, and on mmap systems it is achieved by atomically incrementing the address where pages are mapped to.
 By aligning to 64KiB boundaries the free operation can locate the header of the memory block without having to do a table lookup (as tcmalloc does) by simply masking out the low 16 bits of the address.

 Memory blocks are divided into three categories.
 Small blocks are [16, 2032] bytes, medium blocks (2032, 32720] bytes, and large blocks (32720, 2097120] bytes.
 The three categories are further divided in size classes.